Wang-Jingyi09/web-assignment2/README.md

 1. The main branch that tries to push to github contains some previously local submissions.
 The error message fatal: refusing to merge unrelated histories indicates that Git has detected that the local and remote repositories have diverged in such a way that they do not share a common base commit.
 The error message "Committing is not possible because you have unmerged files." indicates that a file conflict was not resolved when I merged.
 Git cannot commit because there are unmerged files.

-git pull origin main --allow-unrelated-histories git commit -m "Resolve conflicts and merge unrelated histories" git push origin main
+`git pull origin main --allow-unrelated-histories` `git commit -m "Resolve conflicts and merge unrelated histories"` `git push origin main`

 ## API Configuration

-Describe any configuration that needs to take place before running the API.
-For example, creating an `.env` file and what variables to put in it.
-Give an example of how this might be done.

-REMEMBER: DON'T PUT YOUR OWN USERNAMES/PASSWORDS/AUTH KEYS IN THE README OR ON GITHUB, just placeholders as indicated below:

-______________________
-NODEENV=development
-PORT=8080
-HOST=
-mongoDB=YourMongoURL
-seedDb=true
-secret=YourJWTSecret
 ______________________

 NODE_ENV=development